aut0maticjack/lazyweb/Boot-to-DOSBox.md

 You could add that command to the `[autoexec]` section in `dosbox.conf` if you like.

-You can adjust mouse sensitivity like `CTMOUSE /R5`, the number can be 1 to 9 (0 is auto).
+You can adjust mouse sensitivity like `CTMOUSE /R5`, the R number can be 1 to 9 (0 is auto).

 You can also adjust mouse sensitivity with `sensitivity` setting in `dosbox.conf`